ErvinZzz/LeGO-LOAM-BOR/README.md

 # LeGO-LOAM-BOR-NOETIC

-This fork is modify the origial LeGO-LOAM-BOR code to enable fully support to the Ubuntu 20.04 and ROS1 Noetic 1.correct all frame name to adapt noetic convention 2.use tf2 instead of tf1
+This fork is modify the origial LeGO-LOAM-BOR code to enable fully support to the Ubuntu 20.04 and ROS1 Noetic

+- correct all frame name to adapt noetic convention
+- use tf2 instead of tf1
-3.modify makefile to avoid pcl error in building
+- modify makefile to avoid pcl error in building
-4.add configuration for Velodyne VLP32-C
+- add configuration for Velodyne VLP32-C

 This is a fork of the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).